Fishing in "freshwater" is beneath some inshore anglers, but they wouldn't think that way if they had the benefits of doing so.

 Because you know what?
 We have tons of scenarios in our inshore waters where skipping will work really well:

-I know I’ll catch fish in a whole new way, and maybe now you see why I love chasing Bucket Mouth!
+I know I'll catch fish in a whole new way, and maybe now you see why I love chasing America's fish.

 Tight lines, y'all.